hexanal/fredmercy-blog/README.md

 ### Posting an entry

+If it doesn't exist yet, create a new month folder in `/entries` with the format `YYYY-MM`.

-Create a new folder in `/entries/` with today's date, with the format: "YYYY-MM-DD"
+Create a new folder in this folder with the entry date, format `YYYY-MM-DD`.

 In that folder, drop a single Mardown file (`.md` extension) with whatever name you want.
 The filename will end up being displayed in the URL.